har-in-air/ESP8266_ARDUINO_AP_OTA/README.md

 This is important, if you forget, you will later see a failure message during the OTA update about a bootstrap problem and a prompt to reset the board.

-In the code, the access point is named EspAccessPoint with no access password.
+In the example code, the access point is named EspAccessPoint with no access password.
 Connect to this access point.
 Open your web browser and enter the url http://espotaserver.local/update (or http://192.168.4.1/update).

 ![Screenshot](docs/scr2.png)